My Generator Recommends: Top Home Backup GeneratorsAuto-Start Generators , Back Up Generators , Buyers Guides , Inverter Generators

 One of our favourite features of this home backup generator is that it runs for an impressive 10.5 hours at ¼ load – to compare, the Yamaha 2400W generator runs for 9 hours at ¼ load – that’s an additional 1.5 hours!

 This reliable generator also comes with a four year warranty and national service agent support.
-Other similar models around this size include the popular Briggs & Stratton 2200w inverter generator.
+Other similar models around this size include the popular Briggs & Stratton 2400W inverter generator, which is an upgrade on the older 2200W model.
 More on other Briggs & Stratton models later in this article.

-Okay if you’re still not convinced then you should consider the price – this 3000W generator comes in at under $1,900!
-To compare, a Honda or Yamaha 3000W generator is around $3,900… THAT’S MORE THAN DOUBLE THE PRICE!
+Okay if you’re still not convinced then you should consider the price – this 4500W generator comes in at under $2,600!
+To compare, a Honda or Yamaha 3000W generator is around $4,300… THAT’S ALMOST DOUBLE THE PRICE, FOR 1500 WATTS LESS!

 2) Auto-Start Generators: